 - Now that you’ve located the mold, you need to ascertain the source of moisture that led to its growth.Mold loves moisture, and unless you fix the water problem, the mold will return even after the most thorough cleaning.
 With my house, a leaky roof was dumping water down two stories of wall – creating mold colonies on wood, sheetrock (gypsum board), and insulation.
 Another common culprit is leaky pipes.
 Even the slightest drip will wreak major havoc over time.
 While fixing a water problem can be expensive, your losses will be catastrophic if the water is left unchecked.

 - When most people are learning how to clean mold, they are instructed to use chlorine bleach.
 Don’t do it!Bleach is highly caustic and it actually doesn’t kill mold.
 If mixed with the wrong stuff, it can produce toxic – even deadly – fumes.
 In my opinion, you’d do better simply licking the mold away.
 Vinegar kills mold, bacteria, germs, and also disinfects.
 Simply add distilled white vinegar to a spray bottle, undiluted.
+You can get it pretty much anywhere, or order the vinegar straight from Amazon.
 Another option is tea tree oil, which is all four horsemen of the Apocalypse to mold, but it is far more expensive.
 If you can swing it, mix three teaspoons to about three cups of water.

 - First, we will discuss how to clean mold on non-porous materials, such as linoleum, plastic, metal, glass, some hardwoods, brick and cement.
 These materials can usually be saved.
 First, seal off the room you’re working in with some plastic sheeting and tape.
 Spray the mold cleaner directly and liberally onto the mold and let it sit for at least a day.
 This gives the solution time to do its dark deed.
 Next, remove the mold with soap and water.
 Keeping the mold wet will help prevent mold spores from spreading.
 Place any waste in a plastic bag and seal it with tape, as even dead mold retains its allergenic properties.